 Trips run daily from June 1 to September 30.

 One of our most popular excursions, this trip is offered daily.
 Typically we have started this offer on June 1, but due to interim Covid protocols we have bumped the start of this season to July 1 – September 30.
 Traditionally we have started this trip in Jasper at our office and provided transportation to the Icefield Area.
 Under our Covid protocols we will be starting this trip at the glacier to reduce the amount of time spent in a confined space.

-After meeting your guide at our staging area near the Columbia Icefield Center, you will be given an overview and issued equipment for the trip.
+After meeting your guide at our staging area at the Toe of the Athabasca Glacier parking lot, you will be given an overview and issued equipment for the trip.
 This includes mountain boots, crampons, and any other safety equipment based on conditions.
-After a short shuttle to the starting point, your guide will walk you up to the toe of the glacier while introducing you to the dynamic alpine landscape.
+Then, your guide will walk you up to the toe of the glacier while introducing you to the dynamic alpine landscape.
 After stepping on to the glacier, your guide will lead you up the ice and show you some of the fascinating formations produced by ice and time including crevasses, millwells, and drainage channels.
 Depending on conditions, we look for an opportunity for people to increase their connection with this landscape by using ropes to explore some of these features more intimately in a safe and controlled manner.
 Our goal is to provide each group with a unique and authentic trip onto the ice, and share the marvels of this landscape in the hope of fostering connection with the natural world.